Fuel Cell and Hydrogen Energy Association: Merger

-Fuel Cell and Hydrogen Energy Association (FCHEA) was formed in November 2010 following the merger of two former associations representing different sectors of the industry, the U.S. Fuel Cell Council and the National Hydrogen Association.
-FCHEA has more than sixty organizations as members.
-The Association's history dates back to 1989 through the creation of NHA.
+The FCHEA was formed in November 2010 following the merger of two former associations representing different sectors of the industry, the U.S. Fuel Cell Council and the National Hydrogen Association, the latter of which had been formed in 1989.
+The U.S. Fuel Cell Council (USFCC) and the National Hydrogen Association (NHA) merged to form the Fuel Cell and Hydrogen Energy Association (FCHEA).
+FCHEA had more than sixty organizations as members in 2015.